 Length: 13 pages

-S. 1 is a bill in the United States Congress.
+S. 1 (114th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.